sidhant-gupta-004/OS-tuhdo/README.md

 #### Parts 2 & 3
 + Everything

+## Layout
+The layout of this project is categorised as:
++ Section (bootloader, os, etc.)
++ Source code
++ data writeable to the disk images

+Hence, there are currently, the sections present as given above.
+Hope it is intuitive enough.

 ## Main Reference
 The book OS-tuhdo (https://tuhdo.github.io/os01/) serves as the main learning resource for this project.